Axion Mixing in the String Axiverse: Axion mass mixing in the string axiverse

 where the dot notation denotes differentiation with respect to the physical time $t$ (one dot for the first derivative and two dots for the second derivative), $\partial_{\phi_0} V_{\rm mix}$ and $\partial_{\varphi_1} V_{\rm mix}$ represent the partial derivatives of the mixing potential $V_{\rm mix}$ with respect to the axion fields, respectively, and $H(T)$ is the Hubble parameter.
 Specifically, for the fields $\phi_0$ and $\varphi_1$, the EOMs expand to

 respectively.
-Assuming that the oscillation amplitudes of the axion field are significantly smaller than their respective decay constants, we can approximate the system and derive the mass mixing matrix within this model
+Assuming that the oscillation amplitudes of the axion fields are significantly smaller than their respective decay constants, we can approximate the system and derive the mass mixing matrix within this model

 By diagonalizing this matrix, we can identify the heavy and light mass eigenstates $a_h$ and $a_l$, respectively, through the transformation

 where $\alpha$ is the mass mixing angle

 and $m_h$ and $m_l$ (with the assumption that $m_h > m_l$) are the corresponding mass eigenvalues associated with the heavy and light mass eigenstates, respectively,